ZekkVRC/shader.tips/index.md

 Welcome!
 I'm Zekk!

 I write shaders and cook up assets for people to use in VRChat.
 Most of my area of interest is in special effects and VFX.
+You can find my socials and other info <a href="{{ site.FirstPartyAuthorLink }}" target="_blank" >here</a>.

 This site serves both as a place for my to finally put all of the links I have hoarded over the past few years, and also a place for me to direct people who ask me: "Where do I start with learning shaders?"<br>

+I also plan on writing up some of my own articles over time on shader stuff that I have explored. <br>

 A lot of the content on the site will likely be biased towards Unity and VRChat focused shader content.
 It is simply what I am most familiar with.
 However, there will be a smattering of general computer graphics and tech art content as well!<br>